Full Wave Bridge Rectifier Circuit

 Also see Half Wave Rectifier

-The Full wave Rectifier Circuit can be seen in a large number of applications from out mobile-laptop chargers to power supply for various machinery.
+The Full wave Rectifier Circuit can be seen in a large number of applications from mobile-laptop chargers to power supply for various machinery.

 Components of Full Wave Bridge Rectifier Circuit